- 200-500mg Tribulus extract per day

 Best Time to Take Tribulus

 Tribulus is best absorbed on an empty stomach, and it is commonly taken in a single daily dose half an hour before a meal.
+Ideally it should be taken around the same time daily.
+Most important with Tribulus is you don't miss a day.
 Some men believe dosing before a workout is beneficial, but others find this makes no difference.
+Studies indicate the daily timing of Tribulus is not an important factor.